binDongKim/javascript-itself/README.md

 - *this*(event.currentTarget) is the "current" element which the handler is actually handling at that moment.

 Sidenote: *this* doesn't indicate the the current target in the arrow function syntax.

+***

+## Event Propagation:Bubbling vs Capturing

+>With __bubbling__, the event is first captured and handled by the innermost element and then propagated to outer elements.
+With __capturing__, the event is first captured by the outermost element and propagated to the inner elements.
+We can use __addEventListener(type, listener, useCapture)__ to register event handlers for in either bubbling(default) or capturing mode.
+To use the capturing, pass the third argument as *true*.